 To practice verbalising this, you could write the above STARR points down on a card and give this to a friend (you could use this in conjunction with the flashcards you may have made in Point 1) so they can prompt you during your answers to give an example, or to reflect on your actions.
 By practising in this way, you’ll become familiar with this structure and can implement this in your real interview.

-- Online Mock Interview – Via video recordings, you’ll be asked questions by the Dean Emeritus of the Royal Society of Medicine and a panel of doctors – and our expert tutors will then provide you with a detailed feedback report on your performance.
+This is a perfect way to practice from the comfort of your bedroom!
+Via video recordings, you’ll be asked questions by the Dean Emeritus of the Royal Society of Medicine and a panel of doctors - and you’ll then receive a detailed feedback report on your performance.